wuhy/autoresponse/README.md

                 // if you wanna simulate the special status, you can use this
                 _status: 404,

-                // mean that the json data will be processed by smarty processor
+                // tell autoresponse that the json data will be processed by smarty processor
                 _process: 'smarty',

                 // the smarty template name will be rendered